 Dr. Abraham is Louisiana’s only member serving on the House Agriculture Committee, and he still actively farms land near his home in Richland Parish.

-WASHINGTON - Congressman Ralph Abraham, M.D., R-Alto, announced Wednesday that the Monroe Regional Airport will receive more than $1.8 million in grant funding from the Department of Transportation.
+WASHINGTON - Congressman Ralph Abraham, M.D., R-Alto, announced Tuesday that three airports across Louisiana's 5th Congressional District will receive about $19.8 million in grant funding awarded by the Federal Aviation Administration.

 In The News

 The 115th Combat Support Hospital has celebrated its 100 years of service.

 The soldiers set up the hospital at Camp Beauregard and recognized its greatness.
 The hospital was established on December 28, 1917, and is recognized as having the highest combat injury survival rate in the world.